WA9ONY/RF/README.md

 During the lesson, I would also incorporate visual aids such as maps showing the locations of transmitter stations and diagrams illustrating how the system works, to provide a comprehensive view of the topic.

+## The frequencies and the coordinates of the transmitting stations

 The RSDN-20 system had several transmitting stations operating at different frequencies.
 Here are the details of some of these stations including their coordinates and frequencies: